 - Skills Builder - build on the skills you have and figure out your next steps

 You can earn NCEA credits while on programmes such as Gateway or Work Inspiration.

 Talk to your school's Gateway and Work Inspiration co-ordinator.

 At school I did work experience as a hotel receptionist and in a travel agency – which helped me pick out what I actually wanted as a career.
 After school I decided to move away from home and start my study to become a flight attendant.

 What types of work experience are there?

-- To get into the programme you need to go through an interview process with your school, then an interview with the employer.
+- To get into Gateway you have an interview with your school, then an interview with the employer.

-- A Year 12 programme where you spend a day at two businesses of your choice.
+- On Workchoice Day in May you get to spend a day at two businesses of your choice.

-- The employer usually gives a presentation about working in their company or industry and you can try out aspects of the job.
+- You watch a presentation and then try different aspects of the job.

 Industry events and competitions